 The scientific background of Liesbeth and Stephan, and the good cooperation and interaction with them, has led to a beautiful outcome of this extensive and complex project; the Seven Countries Study.

-I have worked closely with Liesbeth and Stephan in the development of a website which featured various research projects.
+I have worked closely with Liesbeth and Stephan.
 They listened very carefully to our wishes, translated them into designs and texts that were understandable and visibly highly attractive.
 Their greatest asset is their ability to communicate clearly and constantly address the various professional voices involved by translating between the different audiences.
-Many thanks to you both.

-My vision is that both science and society can benefit from clear science communication.
-It doesn’t really matter if your audience is peers, policy makers or the general public – set it up right and the benefits will come.
+My vision is that both science and society can benefit from clear science communication when it’s done the right way.